Double exponential function

-Factorials grow faster than exponential functions, but much more slowly than doubly exponential functions.
+Factorials grow faster than exponential functions, but much more slowly than double exponential functions.
 However, tetration and the Ackermann function grow faster.
 See Big O notation for a comparison of the rate of growth of various functions.

 The inverse of the double exponential function is the double logarithm log(log(x)).
+The complex double exponential function is entire, because it is the composition of two entire functions $f(x)=a^x=e^{x\ln a}$ and $g(x)=b^x=e^{x\ln b}$.

-Doubly exponential sequences
+Double exponential sequences

-A sequence of positive integers (or real numbers) is said to have doubly exponential rate of growth if the function giving the nth term of the sequence is bounded above and below by doubly exponential functions of n.
+A sequence of positive integers (or real numbers) is said to have double exponential rate of growth if the function giving the nth term of the sequence is bounded above and below by double exponential functions of n.